riotkit-org/riotkit-do/docs/source/usage/good-practices.rst

 By using :code:`context.get_env()` you are enforced to implement a :code:`TaskInterface.get_declared_envs()` returning a list of all environment variables used in your task code.

+All defined environment variables will land in --help, which is considered as a task self-documentation.

 Use sh(), exec(), rkd() and silent_sh()
 ---------------------------------------